-The Committee shall have unrestricted access to management of the Bank and to any and all books and records of the Bank necessary for the execution of the Committee's obligations.
-The Committee has the authority to retain and terminate external counsel, consultants or other advisors and to set and pay the compensation of these advisors without consulting or obtaining the approval of the Board or any officer of the Bank.
-The Bank shall provide appropriate funding, as determined by the Committee, for the services of these advisors.
+1. The Committee shall have unrestricted access to management and records of Equitable.
+The Committee shall have the authority to retain and terminate external counsel, consultants or other advisors to assist it in fulfilling its responsibilities and to set and pay the compensation of these advisors without consulting or obtaining the approval of the Board or any officer of Equitable.
+Equitable shall provide appropriate funding, as determined by the Committee, for the services of these advisors.

-This mandate was last reviewed and approved by the Board on November 12, 2015.
+This mandate was last reviewed and approved by the Board on August 11, 2016.